 Proposed solutions to the Socratic problem that could provide reasonable explanations of inconsistencies in Plato’s dialogues were ready at hand as far back as the eighteenth century (Thesleff 2009).
 Residue from the four identified here, with a few variations, are found in the assumptions of the twentieth century’s proposed solutions as well.
 Likewise, the problems with each are as alive now as they were long ago.

 - The real Socrates is the one whose qualities in Plato are corroborated by Aristophanes and Xenophon.

 This view could not yield much because there was too little direct overlap among the three extant sources.
 Later, but on the same historical assumption, there were similar attempts to find the real Socrates by identifying views that showed progress beyond extant presocratic views, e.g., those of Heraclitus and Parmenides, the Pythagoreans, Xenophanes, and Anaxagoras.

-- The real Socrates is the one who claims no wisdom but exercises his skill at seeking understanding, thus the one depicted in dialogues that end inconclusively (i.e., in aporia — literally, without resources), without a clear indication of how the initial questions should be answered or even what the next step in the discussion should be.
+- The real Socrates is the one who claims no wisdom but exercises his skill at seeking understanding, thus the one depicted in dialogues that end inconclusively or at an impasse (i.e., in aporia — literally, without resources), without a clear indication of how the initial questions should be answered or even what the next step in the discussion should be.

 At first, this seemed to promise that the real Socrates was described in such dialogues as Charmides, Laches, Lysis, and Euthyphro.
 Over time, however, positive doctrines were identified in all of the ones that had at first seemed aporetic, despite their inconclusive ends.
 Also, it was problematic that significant dialogues such as Crito and Apology which seemed, at least to some scholars, to be historically plausible, were omitted under this criterion.
 What is more, Theaetetus, often cited as ushering in the late Statesman and Sophist, ends in aporia.